Mayfly: Reproduction and life cycle

 Females typically lay between four hundred and three thousand eggs.
 The eggs are often dropped onto the surface of the water; sometimes the female deposits them by dipping the tip of her abdomen into the water during flight, releasing a small batch of eggs each time, or deposits them in bulk while standing next to the water.
 In a few species, the female submerges and places the eggs among plants or in crevices underwater, but in general, they sink to the bottom.
 The incubation time is variable, depending at least in part on temperature, and may be anything from a few days to nearly a year.
 Eggs can go into a quiet dormant phase or diapause.
 The larval growth rate is also temperature-dependent, as is the number of moults.
 At anywhere between ten and fifty, these post-embryonic moults are more numerous in mayflies than in most other insect orders.
 The nymphal stage of mayflies may last from several months to several years, depending on species and environmental conditions.

 Around half of all mayfly species whose reproductive biology has been described are parthenogenetic (able to asexually reproduce), including both partially and exclusively parthenogenetic populations and species.

 Many species breed in moving water, where there is a tendency for the eggs and nymphs to get washed downstream.
 To counteract this, females may fly upriver before depositing their eggs.
 For example, the female Tisza mayfly, the largest European species with a length of 12 cm, flies up to 3 km upstream before depositing eggs on the water surface.
 These sink to the bottom and hatch after 45 days, the nymphs burrowing their way into the sediment where they spend two or three years before hatching into subimagos.

 When ready to emerge, several different strategies are used.
 In some species, the transformation of the nymph occurs underwater and the subimago swims to the surface and launches itself into the air.
 In other species, the nymph rises to the surface, bursts out of its skin, remains quiescent for a minute or two resting on the exuviae (cast skin) and then flies upwards, and in some, the nymph climbs out of the water before transforming.

+Flight

+Like the Odonata, mayflies lack the muscles and wing sclerites responsible for flexing the wings over the abdomen in Neoptera insects.
+However, they are similar to Neoptera in having indirect flight dorsoventral muscles, which move the wings only by deforming the thorax (by elevating and lowering the terga) instead of directly pulling them down as in Odonata.
+When not flying, mayflies point their wings in the same direction, as do damselflies.